shipshapecode/ember-drop/README.md

 Ember-Drop is an Ember addon that wraps the [Drop.js](https://github.com/HubSpot/drop) library.

 It is mostly just a wrapper, but does provide a few extra features, to make common tasks easier.
+Please feel free to implement other Drop.js functionality, that I missed, and submit a PR!

 ## Getting started